MiladM0/Linux-Notes/LinuxEssentials/Chapter4.md

 * Linux software is typically installed through package managers and repositories.
 * APT is common on Debian systems, while YUM/DNF are common on Red Hat systems.
 * Official repositories are generally safer than unofficial repositories.
+* Programming libraries provide reusable code components.
+* Linux offers both graphical and terminal-based file managers.
+* ODF is an open standard for office documents.
+* RFCs define many Internet standards and protocols.
+* Windows is primarily written in C and C++, with some components using C#, Assembly, and .NET technologies.

 ---